top of page

 Dr. Lucas Marchand

-• 4 hours ago
+• 1 day ago

 • 3 min read

-We often think of stretching as something done in passing—a quick tug at the hamstrings before a run, or a half-hearted shoulder pull between emails.
+We often think of stretching as something done in passing — a quick tug at the hamstrings before a run, or a half-hearted shoulder pull between emails.
 But behind stretching lies a sophisticated science.
 Among its most refined tools are two methods that sound almost interchangeable but function quite differently: PNF (Proprioceptive Neuromuscular Facilitation) and PIR (Post-Isometric Relaxation).

 The Science Behind PNF